kpingul/packetsniffer/README.md

 # packetsniffer

-*The goal of packet sniffer:*
+Simple and useful sniffer that captures traffic based on given preferences.

+## Another Sniffer?

+The goal of this project was to extend my knowledge around networking and the significance of packet analysis on the defense side of things.

+## Features

-	1.interactive CLI
+* Interactive CLI

-	2.choose either TCP/UDP traffic

-	3.choose a port number ( will extend to multiple  ports later on..)

-	4.capture network traffic

-	5.store results in pcap file

-*short term goals*
+* Packet capture

+* PCAP file analysis

+## Dependencies

+WINPCAP - must download driver to prevent any DLL issues

+## Plaform support

+Windows 8/8.1/10

+## Short term goals

-	1.Create a threat detection service
+* Create a threat detection service
 	-based on ip addresses and domains
 	-checks whether host visisted a suspicious/malicious website -utlize free threat intel feeds and open source API's -scheduling mechanism to update feeds

-	2.Create a UI for pcap file analysis
+* Create a UI for pcap file analysis
 	-can be used by incident response and SOC teams to find any suspicious network activies on a workstation.

-*further down the road goals... adding more intelligence to the sniffer*
+## Further down the road goals... adding more intelligence

-	1.Configuration to capture traffic based on a set of rules like:
+* Configuration to capture traffic based on a set of rules like:
 	-CPU resource spikes and deviatiates from baseline

-	2.Firewall integrations to block suspicious communcation paths
+* Firewall integrations to block suspicious communcation paths

-## platform support

-Windows 8/8.1/10

-## dependencies

-WINPCAP - must download driver to prevent any DLL issues